keerthinalabotu/cse15l-lab-reports/CSE_lab_report_2.md

 <img width="514" alt="pwd1" src="https://github.com/keerthinalabotu/cse15l-lab-reports/assets/144857467/8426b280-6028-4936-9c85-260c4f148714">

 The screenshots above show how I used `ls` to get into the directory that contained the private and public keys shown by `id_rsa.` for the private key and `id_rsa.pub.` for the public key.
-The third screenshot shows the absolute paths to the private key (first) and the public key (second) after the private key.
-Both of these are present in the `.ssh` directory so I eventually used `ls` to get to it.
+The two screenshots show how I used `cd` to get into the directories in which they were stored.
+Then I used `pwd` to get the absolute path and lastly `ls` to see the contents of the absolute path.

 To eventually get to a place where you don't have to sign into your ieng6 account, we have to use `scp <path to your public SSH key> user@ieng6.ucsd.edu:~/.ssh/authorized_keys` which I used.
 The following screenshot shows the process of being able to login without having to use my password again.